cctweaker/ESParadox/README.md

 - cmnd/ - send json

 JSON commands:
-{"cmd":number, "scmd":number} - send command/subcommand, read manual
+- <code>{"cmd":number, "scmd":number}</code> - send command/subcommand, read manual
-{"time":"set", "year":2020, "month":7, "day":31, "hour":15, "minute":33} - set date/time
+- <code>{"time":"set", "year":2020, "month":7, "day":31, "hour":15, "minute":33}</code> - set date/time
-{"UserID":"0000", "UserPASS":"123456"} - set userid/password for panel login.
+- <code>{"UserID":"0000", "UserPASS":"123456"}</code> - set userid/password for panel login.
 First user is usually 0000 and password is the one you use on the panel for disarming.
 This command can be used in case you don't want to store it in ESP flash memory.
 Data must be sent as text!
 Password can be 4 or 6 characters long.
-{"update":any} - perform update
+- <code>{"update":any}</code> - perform update
-{"reset":any} - perform ESP restart
+- <code>{"reset":any}</code> - perform ESP restart
-{"disconnect":any} - log out from Paradox (does a log in immediately)
+- <code>{"disconnect":any}</code> - log out from Paradox (does a log in immediately if continous panel reporting is selected)

 # Quick tip
-subscribe to home/alarm/ESParadox/arm for arm (1) / disarm (0) status
+- subscribe to home/alarm/ESParadox/arm for arm (1) / disarm (0) status
-publish to home/alarm/ESParadox/cmnd/AD value (1) for arm / (0) for disarm
+- publish to home/alarm/ESParadox/cmnd/AD value (1) for arm / (0) for disarm

 # Paradox readouts
 home/alarm/ESParadox/....